youyanggu/covid19_projections/about.md

 The current and total infections estimates in our projections are at the core of our SEIR model.
 We use those estimates to make forecasts regarding future deaths according to the specifications of the SEIR model.
 The total infections estimate includes **all** individuals who have ever been infected by the virus, including asymptomatic individuals as well as those who were never tested.
 The current infections estimate is based on how many people are currently infected at that time point (total - recovered).
 To compute current infections, we assume that individuals are infected for an average of 15 days.
 We estimate that the true number of total infections is likely 5-15x higher than reported cases for most regions.

 [Back to Top](#top)

+### Effective Reproduction Number (R)

+One of the most important properties for any infectious disease is the [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number), known as R<sub>0</sub>.
+Rather than pre-setting this value based on assumptions, our model is able to learn the value that most closely matches the data.
+For Italy, the R<sub>0</sub> is found to be around 2.4-2.8, while for New York City, the R<sub>0</sub> is 5.4-5.8.
+This means that on average, an infected person in New York City will infect 5.4 to 5.8 additional people.
+For most regions, the R<sub>0</sub> is found to be around 2, which matches [the WHO findings](https://www.who.int/docs/default-source/coronaviruse/who-china-joint-mission-on-covid-19-final-report.pdf).
+We are able to generate a plot of how the R value changes over time for all of our projections.
+To see our estimates of R values for every state and country, see our [Infections Tracker](/infections-tracker/) page.

+Our R estimates are merely estimates rather than precise values.
+We correct for reporting lags, so how deaths are changing today is a reflection of how the R value was changing 3-4 weeks ago.
+We then apply additional assumptions explained in this section to interpolate the R value since then.
+As a result, the current R value estimates are more of a byproduct of our assumptions than a result of any measurable data.
+As we receive more data in the future, we then update our R estimates to most closely reflect the observed data.

 ### Infection Fatality Rate (IFR)